Learn how to roast a whole garlic bulb and instantly level up your favorite dishes with a sweeter, mellower garlic flavor.

 If you want to store your roasted garlic for longer than a couple weeks, spread the individual cloves out on a sheet tray and freeze them.
 Then transfer them to a container and keep them in the freezer until you're ready to use them — just let them defrost slightly before using.

-Any other herbs or seasonings you want (thyme, tarragon, fennel, bay leaves, cayenne, crushed red pepper flakes, paprika, etc.)
+- any other herbs or seasonings (thyme, tarragon, fennel seeds, cumin, bay leaves, cayenne, crushed red pepper flakes, paprika, etc.)

 - Preheat oven to 400F degrees.
 Cut the top off a bulb of garlic, exposing the tops of all the cloves.
 Peel the exterior papery skin off the bulb, leaving the thin papery layers that surround each clove.